wellnesstelecom/wtdeploy/README.markdown

     # fabfile.py

     from wtdeploy import install, deploy
-    # you can import other task like backup, quick_deploy, see tasks.py for more task
+    # you can import other task like backup, quick_deploy.
+See tasks.py for more tasks

     def myhost():